MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 ## Practice Quiz and Exam

-### What is the difference between practice quizzes and exams?
+### What is the difference between practice quizzes and graded assessments?

-The platform provides two types of assessments in the form of a graded and non-graded assessment containing one or more multiple-choice questions, fill the blanks, true or false or multi answer, multiple choice questions.
+The platform provides two types of assessments in the form of a graded and non-graded assessment containing one or more multiple-choice questions, fill the blanks, true or false or multi answer, multiple choice questions:

-**Non-Graded Assessment** - A practice quiz serves as a refresher for learners and facilitates revision of a particular lesson.
+- **Non-Graded Assessment** - This serves as a refresher for learners and facilitates revision of a particular lesson.
 There is no limit to the number of practice quizzes you can add to a course.

-**Graded Assessment** - An Exam is used to evaluate learners on their proficiency and knowledge in a particular course to measure learning outcomes.
-Unlike a practice quiz, an exam has a limited number of attempts and a passing percentage as specified by the trainer.
+- **Graded Assessment** - This is used to evaluate learners on their proficiency and knowledge in a particular course to measure learning outcomes.
+Unlike a practice quiz, a graded assessment has a limited number of attempts and a passing percentage as specified by the trainer.

 Learn more [**here**](../content-management/create-content/create-course-category/add-assessments-to-a-course.md).